chhaylatte/Reactive/README.md

 `Reactive` is conceptually just a wrapper that also supports a built in observer method.  `Reactive` can be used as either an object or as a property wrapper.
 Simply use the bind method on `Reactive` to define how to handle values.

 ### Reactive Object
 Initialize a `Reactive` type with any type that is intended to be observed.
-Ex. a `String` that stores info and is observed to update a label.
+Ex. a `String` value that is needed to set the text of a label.
 ```swift
 class MyClass {
     let title = Reactive("Title")   // `title` is of type `Reactive<String>` in this case